-In this fashion, pressing the before a letter key produces an upper case letter.
-To unlock lower case, press (ALPHA)
+ADPHA LOCKS the alphabetic keyboard in lower case.
+When locked in this fashion, pressing the before a letter key produces an upper case letter.
+To unlock lower case, press LAPHA.

-To unlock the upper-case locked keyboard, press ALPHA
+To unlock the upper-case locked keyboard, press ALPHA.

 Try the following exercises: